LaunchCodeEducation/intro-to-web-dev-curriculum/content/introduction/reading/blended-learning/_index.md

 ## Small Group Time

 After the large group time, we break up into small groups, each led by a teaching assistant.
-During small group time, we do in-class coding activities called studios.
+During small group time, we do our studios.
 This is a time to ask for individual support if you need it.
 It is meant to be a place where you can feel comfortable talking openly about concepts you are struggling with.